 - The Faceless: It's been a series-long running gag to never show his face; the closest we've gotten are some glimpses of him as a child (in Halo 3's "Starry Night" trailer, Halo 4's "Scanned" trailer and prologue, and the visual adaptations of The Fall of Reach), and a brief shot of the area around his shadowed-out eyes in the Legendary ending of Halo 4.

 - The novels give a few vague descriptions of his physical appearance, but even the animated adaptation of The Fall of Reach only fully shows his face from ages six to fourteen.

-- Famed In-Story: His legend spreads from the ODSTs that knew about him beating four guys to death in a gym without breaking a sweat, to his tales throughout the UNSC about him and his men defeating the Covenant, and even to the Covenant hating him with (grudgingly respectful) passion for the destruction of the first Halo ring.
+- Famed in Story: His legend spreads from the ODSTs that knew about him beating four of their own in a gym without breaking a sweat, to his tales throughout the UNSC about him and his men defeating the Covenant, and even to the Covenant hating him with (grudgingly respectful) passion for the destruction of the first Halo ring.